SandaminiObadage/Public-Transport-Analysis/README.md

-# 🚍 Public Transport Analysis
+# 🚍 UrbanFlow- Public Transport Analysis

 This project analyzes public transport data to improve efficiency, optimize routes, and enhance the passenger experience.
 It features a **Data Warehouse** using a **Galaxy Schema**, **ETL processes**, and an **interactive Power BI dashboard** for data-driven insights.